Mizo National Front uprising: Airstrikes

+In September 1966, two jet fighters were spotted flying over South Mualthuam.
+The fighters flew to Tuipui and released a volley of machine gun fire.
+A year later the air force would be used once again on 31 January 1967 at Hmuntlang to aid the Indian army.
+A villager recorded in a diary that the livestock was killed and large holes where bombs were dropped were observed.

 In the history of independent India, this remains the only instance of the Government of India resorting to air strikes in its own territory.
-Locals claim that Rajesh Pilot and Suresh Kalmadi were among the IAF pilots who dropped the bombs.
+Senior Journalist Shakhar Gupta in an article identified that Rajesh Pilot and Suresh Kalmadi were among the IAF pilots who dropped the bombs.
 Pu Zoramthanga, who went on to become the Chief Minister of Mizoram in 1998, once said that the main reason he joined the MNF and became a rebel was the "relentless bombing of Aizawl in 1966".
 The people of Mizoram now observe Zoram Ni ("Zoram Day") to commemorate the air raids.

 Ground operations

 The operations were overseen by HQ Eastern Command under Lt.
 Gen. Sam Manekshaw.
 The local responsibility for the army operations was given to 101 Communication Zone under Maj.
 Gen. Sagat Singh.
 311 (Independent) Infantry Brigade was located at that point of time in Silchar.
 An additional formation, 61 Mountain Brigade (under Brig.
 R.Z.
 Kabraji) was moved from Agartala to Aizawl.
 Subsequently, a regular division, HQ 57 Mountain Division was raised at Masimpur, near Silchar which oversaw counter-insurgency operations in Mizoram in the later stages.
 The leading battalion of 61 Mountain Brigade, the 8th battalion, Sikh Regiment (8 Sikh) advanced from Silchar into the disturbed area on 3 March.
 The forces could reach Aizawl only on 6 March, due to the roadblocks caused by the militants.
 On 7 March, they relieved the besieged AR garrison at Aizawl.
 On 8 March, the 2nd battalion, 11 Gorkha Rifles (2/11 GR) moved towards Champhai and the 3rd battalion, Bihar Regiment (3 Bihar) towards Lunglei.
 By 15 March, all of 61 Brigade with its four battalions and supporting arms and services had moved into Mizoram and by the end of the month had regained control of Mizoram.